 Which Capital One cards do I have?

-While I have well over two dozen credits, I “only” have three Capital One cards:
+While I have well over two dozen credits, I “only” have four Capital One cards:

 How do I use my Capital One cards?